kgisl/pythonFDP/units/Unit II Version 2.md

 ![alt text](Unit2-img/LRAssociativity.png)

 The only operator which has right-to-left associativity in Python is the exponent (**) operator.
+In the example below you may notice that the expression is evaluated from the right side  and the result is passed to the other operator.

 ![alt text](Unit2-img/RLAssociativity.png)